 C: On the way back, you don’t need to take the bus back to the Portopia hotel.

-Thanks to Sara and Daniel for all their help organizing this conference.
+Thanks to Sara and Daniel (MTG Events) for all their help organizing this January session.

 802.15 WNG demonstrations

 Presenters for the 802.15 presentations will be given separate badges and do not require specific waivers to attend on Wednesday.